-This research implements a centralized CBDC prototype that allows offline transactions with fixed-value tokens and guarantees retroactive fraud detection.
+This thesis implements a centralized CBDC prototype that allows offline transactions with fixed-value tokens and guarantees retroactive fraud detection.

 The proposed system requires a trusted monetary authority that is in charge of token exchange and transaction verification.
 We refer to this party as 'authority' and identify them by their public key.
 Verification is therefore a centralized operation.
-The motivation for this design choice is elaborated upon in Section III-B. The process of exchanging currency for tokens is beyond the scope of this thesis and is briefly discussed in Section VII.
-Our design is deliberately simple to make it robust and well understood.
+The motivation for this design choice was elaborated upon in Section III-B.